chanaRub/chanaRub/README.md

 👋 **Hi!
 I'm Chana**

-I'm a Full Stack Developer with experience in React, Python, and MySQL.
+Hello!
+I am a Full Stack Developer with a strong passion for exploring and mastering a wide range of technologies.
-Specializing in responsive web development and building user-friendly management interfaces.
+I enjoy tackling complex problems and delivering clean, maintainable code that drives effective solutions.
-Always learning, improving, and enjoying clean and readable code.
+I’m always learning and adapting to keep up with new technologies.

 Languages I work with: